The SWAG lab is directed by Dr. Mary Himmelstein, an asoociate professor in the Department of Psychological Sciences at Kent State University

 Maddie is a 2nd year graduate student in Psychological Sciences at Kent State University, with a concentration in Social and Health Psychology.
 Before coming to KSU, she earned her Master's in clinical psychology at Southern Illinois University Edwardsville (SIUE) and completed a postgraduate clinical fellowship with St. Louis Behavioral Medicine Institute’s Eating Disorder Program.
 Maddie’s research interests include the impact of weight stigma on health behaviors, especially in the context of healthcare and health-promoting settings.
 In her free time, Maddie enjoys reading, watching TV/movies, shopping, interior decorating, and spending time with her partner and Italian Greyhound, Juniper.

-Lilia is a junior Psychology student at Kent State University, focusing on counseling careers.
+Lilia is a senior Psychology student at Kent State University, focusing on counseling careers.
 She is especially interested in mental health within adolescent communities, particularly in relation to the rapid spread of social media.
 After graduation, she plans to pursue a master’s degree and work toward becoming a Licensed Professional Counselor.
 In her free time, she enjoys drawing, crafting, keeping up with pop culture, and thrifting

 Tori is a Senior at Kent State University pursuing a degree in Psychology.
 She also plans to go to graduate school for a master's degree in psychology.
 After graduation, Tori hopes to continue pursuing areas relating to social psychology, clinical psychology, and personality psychology.
 From the SWAG Lab, Tori hopes to acquire more hands-on lab experience, while also learning more about masculinity in relations to the stereotype threat.
 In her free time, Tori enjoys crocheting, drawing, gaming, and hanging out with friends."

-Sedona is a current third-year undergraduate student studying Human Development and Family Science with minors in Peace and Conflict Studies and Jewish Studies.
+Sedona is a senior undergraduate student studying Human Development and Family Science with minors in Peace and Conflict Studies and Jewish Studies.
 She plans to attend graduate school to earn a Master's degree in Social Work.
 Her research interests include the impact that pop culture and social media have on identity formation, particularly that of marginalized individuals.
 In her free time, she enjoys reading, playing saxophone, and building LEGO sets.

 Sydney is a fourth-year undergraduate at Kent State, majoring in psychology and minoring in print media/photography.
 She graduates in Spring 2026 and plans to complete a master’s program upon graduation.
 She is interested in research, art, and art therapy as well.
 In her free time, Sydney enjoys being outside, being active, spending time with loved ones, and traveling.